 install.rdf.
 The identifier is

 Both classic restart-required and newer restartless add-on approaches are supported.
 Using the restartless approach is preferred whenever possible because the user experience is far superior to forcing an application restart when installing or removing an add-on.
+See our Walkthrough for a quick look at how to go about building an add-on.

 - There is no visible XUL in the UI, so using overlays to try to add or change UI is useless.